harshiaggarwal/ToDoServerless/README.md

    - Create a new API in API Gateway (REST API).
    - Set up routes and link each HTTP method (POST, GET, PUT, DELETE) to the corresponding Lambda function.
-   - Enable CORS on each endpoint for frontend communication.

 4. **Deploy the API**

    - Deploy the API in API Gateway to a stage (e.g., `dev`).
-   - Note the base URL of the deployed API (you’ll use this in the frontend).
+   - Note the base URL of the deployed API.

 ## Example Lambda Function Code

 The Lambda function code for creating, reading, updating, and deleting todos is provided in this repository.

-# Frontend Setup

-## Project Structure

-## Steps

-1. Clone this repository or download the frontend files.
-2. Open `script.js` and update the `apiUrl` variable with your API Gateway URL (e.g., `https://YOUR_API_ID.execute-api.YOUR_REGION.amazonaws.com/prod/todos`).
-3. Open `index.html` in a web browser to interact with your Todo API.

 # Usage